-The Company has elected not to adopt this new standard, amendments to the existing standard and the new interpretation in advance of their effective dates.
+The Company has elected not to adopt this new standard and amendments to the existing standard in advance of their effective dates.
 The Company anticipates that the adoption of these standards and amendments to the existing standards will have no material impact on the Company's financial statements in the period of initial application.